I Know You Rider: Later appearances

-The International Tussler Society, a band of key members of the Norwegian prog-rock band Motorpsycho, has also recorded a version, available on the album The Tussler - Original Motion Picture Soundtrack.
+The song was also covered by reggae/rock fusion artists Slightly Stoopid on their 2008 album Slightly Not Stoned Enough to Eat Breakfast Yet Stoopid and Big House on their 2008 Never Ending Train album.
+It has also been partially covered by experimental folk band Akron/Family.
+The International Tussler Society, a band of key members of the Norwegian prog-rock band Motorpsycho, has also recorded a version, available on the album The Tussler – Original Motion Picture Soundtrack (1994/1996).
 The album was the soundtrack to a fictional Spaghetti Western by non-existent director Theo Buhara.
-Its Country Rock sound marked a drastic departure from the earlier Motorpsycho records, which were hard-rocking.
+Its country rock sound marked a drastic departure from the earlier Motorpsycho-related records.

 Marty Stuart and His Fabulous Superlatives often opened their concerts with "I Know You(r) Rider" between 2015 and 2017, and continued to perform it live as of late 2021.